 The roadmap I'm talking about is more of a digital analytics maturity line rather than an advancement of data practice or usage of tools.
 So please note that this is not about metrics framework stuff.

-In the past, some of the roadmaps I've seen from analytics conferences were very useful, it gave me the guidance to really think about my starting point, tools to consider, and skills to consider learning to help my company or the department mature with digital analytics.
+In the past, some of the roadmaps I've seen from analytics conferences were very useful; they guided me to think about my starting point, tools to consider, and skills to consider learning to help my company or the department mature with digital analytics.

-The following diagram I created plots level of advancement in data practice along with the maturity of each level.
+The following diagram I created plots the level of advancement in data practice and the maturity of each phase.

-Each ‘advancement’ level is probably different for each company as the problems every company solving are different.
-I'm sure every team or department are structured differently and the objectives and goals are different, too.
+Each phase is different for each company as every company solves different problems.
+In addition, I'm sure every marketing team is structured differently, and the objectives and goals vary.

-You’ll see here my first roadmap created in 2013 and my latest in 2017.
-You can still take older diagram and use it to see if your company has adopted any of this.
+Here, you'll see my first roadmap created in the past that has evolved.
+But, you can still take an older diagram and use it to see if your company has adopted any of this.

-That said, it is 2017, so I thought I give it a refresh, so the 2nd one below is my latest.
-Keep in mind, every company is different in approach and priorities, but fundamentally, given our access to technology and where it is evolving, I thought this would be a good version 2.
+I created the second diagram below in 2017.
+Keep in mind; every company is different in approach and priorities.
+Still, fundamentally, given our access to technology and evolution, I thought this would be a good version 2.

-The most important thing you need to take into consideration when looking at this roadmap is to ask yourself “what business problem is being asked to solve“.
+The most important thing you need to take into consideration when looking at this roadmap is to ask yourself:

-I kept the 2017 version more high-level.
-What's important to note is that my subjective assessment of many companies are that they have barely got out of the first two phases.
-Enable tools for analysts and data integrations phase.
+I kept the recent version more high-level.
+What's important to note is that my subjective assessment of many companies is that they have barely got out of the first two phases.

 - Using Digital Analytics tools